RaheelAhmed0/CucumberBDD/README.md

 > JUnit

 Includes ::
-> features   : this has different feature files
+> features   : this has different feature files.
-> steps      : corresponding step definitions for features
+> steps      : corresponding step definitions for features.
-> elements   : elements used in the project
+> elements   : elements used in the project.
-> actions    : actions performed on the elements and in the project
+> actions    : actions performed on the elements and in the project.
-> testRunner : has runner class to run project
+> testRunner : has runner class to run project.
-> target     : has reports generated from testRunner
+> target     : has reports generated from testRunner.